 Rule 3745-26-10 | Requirements for contractors in the enhanced automobile inspection and maintenance program.

-[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (MM) of rule 3745-26-01 of the Administrative Code titled "referenced materials."]
+[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (QQ) of rule 3745-26-01 of the Administrative Code titled "referenced materials."]

 (A) The motor vehicle inspections conducted under the enhanced tailpipe emissions inspection program required under section 3704.14 of the Revised Code shall be conducted by one or more private contractors.